timgdavies/standard/documentation/schema/reference.md

-# Reference
+# Schema Reference

-This page provides reference information on publishing to the 360Giving Data Standard.

-It assumes some technical knowledge.

-If you are just getting started with the 360Giving data standard, consult the [Publish Your Data](http://www.threesixtygiving.org/data/publish-data/) pages.
+This page provides reference information on publishing to the 360Giving Data Standard and assumes some technical knowledge.
+If you are just getting started with the 360Giving data standard you may wish to consult the [Publish Your Data](http://www.threesixtygiving.org/data/publish-data/) pages on the 360Giving website.

+The standard is maintained using JSON Schema although it may be published in [other formats](templates-csv.md).

+In this section you will find:

+* a reference for each section of the schema which provides guidance for its use
+* a full representation of the 360Giving schema itself.

+If you are a publisher looking for advice on using our spreadsheet template please consult our [guidance on spreadsheets](guidance.md).

 ## Data formats